circonus/docs/content/irondb/integrations/graphite.md

 For more info on the graphite tag format see: [Graphite Tag Support](http://graphite.readthedocs.io/en/latest/tags.html).

-For data safety reasons, we recommend that you use the RESTful POST interface to send graphite data.
-The network socket listener provides no feedback to the sender about whether or not data was actually ingested (or indeed even made it off the sender machine and was not stuck in an outbound socket buffer) because there is no acknowlegement mechanism on a raw socket.

-The HTTP interface, on the other hand, will provide feedback about whether data was safely ingested and will not respond until data has actually been written by the underlying database.

 ## Namespacing

-Both of the interfaces require you to namespace your graphite data.
+Graphite ingestion into IRONdb requires namespacing your graphite data.
 This lets you associate a UUID/Name and numeric identifier with the incoming metrics.
 This is useful, for example, if you want to use a single IRONdb installation to service multiple different internal groups in your organization but keep metrics hidden across the various groups.

 All metrics live under a numeric identifier (you can think of this like an account_id).
 Metric names can only be associated with an "account_id".
 This